mcclure/emily/doc/manual.md

 **Usage:** `{` *[any number of statements]* `}`

 Scoped group.
-Creates a new scope object which is a prototype-child of the enclosing statement's scope (new `has`, `set` and `let`).
+Creates a new scope object which is a child of the enclosing statement's scope (new `has`, `set` and `let`).
 Executes all statements between the braces in context of this new scope.

 Like with unscoped groups, the group evaluates to the value of the final nonempty statement and `{}` with nothing in between evaluates to `null`.